oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Issuer Metadata

 The Issuer MAY link to the Status List Aggregation URI in metadata that can be provided by different means like .well-known metadata as is used commonly in OAuth and OpenID Connect, or within Issuer certificates or trust lists (such as VICAL as defined in Annex C of {{ISO.mdoc}}).
-If the Issuer is an OAuth Authorization Server according to {{RFC6749}}, it is RECOMMENDED to use `status_list_aggregation_endpoint` for its metadata defined by {{RFC8414}}.
+If the Issuer is an OAuth Authorization Server according to {{RFC6749}}, it is RECOMMENDED to use the `status_list_aggregation_endpoint` parameter within its metadata defined by {{RFC8414}}.
 The Issuer MAY limit the Status List Tokens listed by a Status List Aggregation to a particular type of Referenced Token.

 The concrete implementation details depend on the specific ecosystem and are out of scope of this specification.

 ## Status List Parameter

 The URI to the Status List Aggregation MAY be provided as the optional parameter `aggregation_uri` in the Status List itself as explained in [](#status-list-cbor) and [](#status-list-json) respectively.
 A Relying Party may use this URI to retrieve an up-to-date list of relevant Status Lists.

-## Status List Aggregation in JSON Format
+## Status List Aggregation Data Structure

 This section defines the structure for a JSON-encoded Status List Aggregation: